 - New Donor Acquisition

-5. How Are Your Projects Structured?
+How Are Your Projects Structured?

 Projects dictate the use/destination of your incoming donations.
-Having a standardized structure for Projects will allow your organization to have a structure to complement your accounting platform.
+Having a standardized structure for Projects will allow your organization to have a structure to complement your accounting app.
 Just as Campaigns are highly specific to each Organization, Projects are exactly the same.
 Below are a few guiding questions to ensure you document the various facets of your Projects.
 For a review of the Project structure, check out this infographic.

 - What Reporting requirements need to be considered when structuring fundraising efforts?